demixr/demixr-app/README.md

 | `umxhq` | Default model trained on [MUSDB18-HQ](https://sigsep.github.io/datasets/musdb.html#uncompressed-wav), which comprises the same tracks as in MUSDB18 but un-compressed which yield in a full bandwidth of 22050 Hz. |

-In order to use the models on mobile, they are transformed to [torchscript](https://pytorch.org/docs/stable/jit.html) then optimized for mobile and for the `Pytorch Mobile` lite interpreter: https://github.com/demixr/openunmix-torchscript.
+In order to use the models on mobile, they are transformed to [torchscript](https://pytorch.org/docs/stable/jit.html) then optimized for mobile and for the `PyTorch Mobile` lite interpreter: https://github.com/demixr/openunmix-torchscript.